malthe/otto/otto/docs/security.rst

 Security
 ========

-There is no security model built into the publisher; applications should make assertions using the exception classes from the :mod:`WebOb` library.
+There is no security *model* built into the publisher; applications should make assertions using the exception classes from the :mod:`WebOb` library, e.g.:

-An example:

 .. invisible-code-block: python